nuuuwan/news_lk3_data/README.md

 *2025-09-02 05:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/112084/few-showers-expected-in-parts-of-the-island-today-) · `en`

-A few showers may occur in the Western and Sabaragamuwa provinces and in Galle, Matara, Kandy, and Nuwara-Eliya districts.
+A few showers are expected in the Western and Sabaragamuwa provinces and in the Galle, Matara, Kandy, and Nuwara-Eliya districts today (02), according to the Department of Meteorology.

-Showers or thundershowers may occur at a few places in Uva province and in Ampara and Batticaloa districts after 2.00 p.m.
+Showers or thundershowers may occur at a few places in the Uva province and in the Ampara and Batticaloa districts after 2.00 p.m., the Met.
+Department added.

-Fairly strong winds of about (30-40) kmph can be expected at times over Western slopes of the central hills and in North-central and North-western provinces and in Hambantota district.
+Meanwhile, fairly strong winds of about 30-40kmph can be expected at times over the Western slopes of the central hills and in the North-central and North-western provinces and in Hambantota district.

-The sun is going to be directly over the latitudes of Sri Lanka during 28th of August to 07th of September due to its apparent southward relative motion.
-The nearest places of Sri Lanka over which the sun is overhead today (02) are Andigama, Balalla, Migaswewa, Bambaragaswewa, Bakamuna, Aralaganwila, Chenkalady, Eravur about 12.10 noon.
+The Met.
+Department added that the sun will be directly over the latitudes of Sri Lanka from August 28 to September 07 due to its southward relative motion.

+Accordingly, the sun will be directly overhead in Andigama, Balalla, Meegaswewa, Bambaragaswewa, Bakamuna, Aralaganwila, Chenkaladi and Eravur at around 12.10 p.m. today.

 ◼️